Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 - Agent Workspace for messaging introduces agents to their main screen, where they’ll be interacting with customers in real time, as well as working with Support tickets.

-- Managing conversation handoff and handback explains how messaging conversations are passed from Answer Bot to agents, as well as how and when a conversation ends.
+- Managing conversation handoff and handback explains how messaging conversations are passed from your conversation bot to agents, as well as how and when a conversation ends.

 - Translating conversations in the Zendesk Agent Workspace explains the automatic translation feature, how it works and how agents can manage it.